Factbox: Latest international reaction to arrest of Reuters reporters in Myanmar

 “This is clearly an attempt by the authorities to silence investigations into military violations and crimes against Rohingya in Rakhine State, and to scare other journalists away from doing the same.”

--- Phil Robertson, deputy Asia director for New York-based Human Rights Watch, said the case was a “throwback to the rights abusing practices” of the military.
+-- Phil Robertson, deputy Asia director for New York-based Human Rights Watch, said in an email to Reuters on Wednesday that Aung San Suu Kyi’s civilian government should use its parliamentary majority to reform the “antiquated” colonial-era Official Secrets Act.

-“If Aung San Suu Kyi and her government really cared about democratic reforms and governance, they could use their parliamentary majority to quickly reform this antiquated colonial law and bring it into compliance with international human rights standards,” he in an e-mail to Reuters on Wednesday.

 -- Former U.S. President Bill Clinton called on Monday for the immediate release of the two journalists.
 “A free press is critical to a free society - the detention of journalists anywhere is unacceptable,” Clinton said in a Twitter post.